 Thoroughly wash the strawberries, remove the tops off the strawberries, and slice them.

 In a medium bowl, mix flour, sugar, and milk.
-Now pour the mixture into the baking dish over the melted butter.
+Now pour the flour mixture (also known as the cobbler topping because it’ll rise up around the strawberries) into the baking dish over top of melted butter.

-Place the sliced strawberries on top of the batter.
+Place the strawberry mixture on top of the batter.

 - Toss a little extra sugar on top of the strawberries before adding them to the top of the dry ingredients to help bring out a little extra sweetness in the berries.